- LMS Hardy Lectureship

 The LMS Hardy Lecturer visits the UK for a period of about two weeks, and gives the Hardy Lecture at a Society meeting, normally held in London in July.
 The LMS Hardy Lecturer also gives at least six other lectures, on different topics, at other venues in the UK; the schedule is decided by the LMS Society, Lectures and Meetings Committee in consultation with the LMS Hardy Lecturer, and is designed to allow as many UK mathematicians as possible to benefit from the LMS Hardy Lecturer's presence in the UK.

-Nominations for the Hardy Lectureship Tour in 2023 will open later in 2021.
-The deadline to receive nominations will be 31 January 2022.
+The Call for Nominations for the Hardy Lectureship Tour in 2025 will open in 2023.
+The deadline to receive nominations will be 31 January 2024.